cons0le7/hyperpixel4-kali/README.md

 curl -sSL https://get.pimoroni.com/hyperpixel4-legacy | bash
 ```

-When prompted, pick the combination of Pi and touchscreen that you're planning to use.
+When prompted, pick the combination of Pi and screen that you're planning to use.

 ## Rotation (For Pi 4 and Pi 400)